 During the cold, winter months, one of the biggest problems is dealing with the frigid, dry air.
-With dry air, you lose a lot of the natural moisture in your hair, which can lead to breakage and frizz.
-Luckily, there are a variety of hair masks you can make right at home that help to replenish the moisture.
+There are a variety of hair masks you can make right at home that help to replenish the moisture.
 Start with these 4 Homemade Hair Mask Recipes to replace moisture lost in your hair and scalp this winter.

 Even if you don’t live where it gets cold in the wintertime, it’s still a good idea to treat your hair and scalp every once in a while to a homemade hair mask moisturizer to keep it healthy and strong.